smartoptics/sosnmp/docs/source/upgrade.rst

    You should first attempt to upgrade to 6.0.13 release and see if things work as expected.

+   Note that you must use Python <3.12, as release 5.1.0 is not compatible with Python 3.12.

 Upgrade to 6.0 Releases
 -----------------------